 - b.
 Opt-In Agreements: Embedded Programs.
 Subsection (4) follows the exclusion in Section 103 for some computer programs embedded in goods.
 If a copy of a computer program is excluded from coverage of this Act, the parties cannot use that copy to bring the goods in which the program is embedded into the Act.
 Thus, under Section 103(b), this Act does not apply to a car or to a copy of a computer program regulating the brakes of the car and sold or leased as part of the car.
 With respect to the car and program, the parties could not opt into this Act.
 The result would be different if an embedded program is within this Act under Section 103. - c.
 Opt-out Agreements.
 Subsection (2) concerns agreements to opt-out of coverage by this Act.
 An agreement to opt-out places the transaction within other contract law as to the portion of the transaction to which this Act would otherwise apply.
-Because of this, subsection (2) places only limited restrictions on what aspects of this Act can be altered by virtue of that type of agreement. - d.
-Mass-market.
-In a mass-market transaction, a contract term to opt-in or to opt-out of the Act under subsection (3) must be conspicuous. - 4.
+Because of this, subsection (2) places only limited restrictions on what aspects of this Act can be altered by virtue of that type of agreement. - 4.
 Other Limitations.
-In addition to the limitations stated in this section, any agreement under this Act is subject to standards of unconscionability and fundamental public policy.
-It must be performed in good faith.
+In addition to the limitations stated in this section, any agreement under this Act, including an agreement to opt-in or opt-out of this Act, is subject to standards of unconscionability and fundamental public policy.
+It also must be performed in good faith.